matt-lewton9/Portfolio-Website/_manufacturing/cncMachining.md

 order: 1
 ---

-I work as a Peer Mentor at the Bechtel Innovation Design Center (BIDC) at Purdue, where I'm functionally a student machinist, and mentor users of the manufacturing shop in the fabrication and design of their projects.
-I advise students while they create their CAM, and guide them through using the equipment.
-I’m also on the Purdue Space Program Liquids (PSP-L) manufacturing team.
+I work as a Peer Mentor at the Bechtel Innovation Design Center (BIDC) at Purdue.
+I'm functionally a student machinist, and mentor users of the manufacturing shop in the fabrication and design of their projects.
+I advise students while they create their CAM, and guide them through using the machines.
+I’m also on the Purdue Space Program Liquids (PSP-L) manufacturing team, where I make flight hardware for our vehicle.

-At BIDC, I've had the opportunity to work with Bridgeport manual mills, as well as a Haas VF-2 and a 5 axis VF-4 mills, and Haas ST-20 series CNC lathes.
+At BIDC, I've had the opportunity to work with manual mills, a Haas VF-2 and a 5 axis VF-4 mill, and Haas ST-20 CNC lathes.

+Here are examples of parts I've made:

 <div style="display:flex; justify-content:center; align-items:center; flex-wrap:wrap;">